Chart Color Schemes

 Employment

-Christie Downs has a balanced workforce across white and blue collar jobs.
-Key sectors include essential services, with an unemployment rate of 13.8% as of June 2025.
+Christie Downs has a balanced workforce comprising white and blue collar jobs with significant representation in essential services sectors.
+The unemployment rate was 13.8% as of June 2025.

-Retail trade has notable concentration, with employment levels at 1.4 times the regional average.
-Conversely, professional & technical services have lower representation at 3.8%, compared to the regional average of 7.3%.
-The worker-to-resident ratio is 0.7, indicating higher local employment opportunities than usual.
-Between June 2024 and June 2025, employment increased by 2.5% while labour force increased by 2.7%, raising the unemployment rate by 0.1 percentage points.
-In Greater Adelaide, employment grew by 2.1%, labour force expanded by 2.1%, with a marginal rise in unemployment.
-State-wide, South Australia's employment grew by 1.06% year-on-year to Sep-25, adding 9,370 jobs, with an unemployment rate of 4.5%, aligning with the national rate of 4.5%.
-National employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years.
-Applying these projections to Christie Downs' employment mix suggests local growth of approximately 6.4% over five years and 13.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Professional & technical services showed lower representation at 3.8% versus the regional average of 7.3%.
+The worker-to-resident ratio was 0.7, indicating a level of local employment opportunities above the norm.
+Between June 2024 and June 2025, employment increased by 2.5% while labour force increased by 2.7%, causing the unemployment rate to rise slightly from 13.8% to 13.9%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Christie Downs' employment mix suggests local growth of approximately 6.4% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment